MacKuba

 Account security

-An app password grants almost the same privileges as the main password, but without a few critical ones, and you can revoke it at any time from the Settings screen if you’re not using that app anymore, which disables access to your account for that app.
+An app password is a special one-time password that you can generate in the official app (Settings / App Passwords), which look something like this: abcd-ef56-vxyz-qq34.
+You can generate a separate password for every tool and app that you log into.
+Such password grants almost the same privileges as the main password, but without a few critical ones, and you can revoke it at any time from the Settings screen if you’re not using that app anymore, which disables access to your account for that app.
 You can also specify if the app password should give the app access to your DMs or not.

-There is now a simple email-based Two-Factor Authentication (2FA) feature, added recently.
+For additional security, there is for now a simple email-based Two-Factor Authentication (2FA) feature.
 A more complete 2FA system is coming soon.

 Handles & IDs